cenk-celik/c_elegans_rnaseq/README.md

 # RNA-seq Data Analysis

+## Before alignment
+Untar raw data in individual folders, concatenate if the samples are run in two lanes, then count number of lines in 5' and 3' direction. [cat_files.r](https://github.com/cenk-celik/complete-rna-seq/blob/main/cat_files.r)

 ## Alignment
 Using _Rsubread_ package, this piece of code will help analyse from constructing reference genome to annotation and from alignment to .BAM files.
 Finally, resulting .BAM files can be used to build _featureCounts_ and combined in a matrix. [alignment.r](https://github.com/cenk-celik/complete-rna-seq/blob/main/alignment.r)